cvc5/ethos/user_manual.md

 Ethos will either emit an error message indicating:

-- the kind of failure (type checking, proof checking, lexer error),
+- the kind of failure (type checking, proof checking, lexer error)
-- the line and column of the failure,
+- the line and column of the failure

 or will print a [successful response](#responses) when it finished parsing all commands in the file or encounters and `exit` command.
 Further output can be given by user-provided `echo` commands.